sjanel/coincenter/README.md

 ```
 prints a formatted table with sum of assets from all loaded private keys (for all exchanges).
 It is also possible to give a list of exchanges (comma separated) to print balance only on those ones.

-You can specify an additional currency to which all assets will be converted to have a nice estimation of your total balance with `--balance-cur <curAcronym>`.
+You can also specify an additional currency to which all assets will be converted to have a nice estimation of your total balance with `--balance-cur <curAcronym>`.
 For instance, to print total balance on Kraken and Bithumb exchanges, with a summary currency of *Euro*, launch:
 ```
 coincenter --balance kraken,bithumb --balance-cur eur
 ```

-## Simple Trade
+### Simple Trade

 A simple trade per market / exchange can be done in a user friendly way supporting 3 parameterized strategies.
 It is 'Simple' in the sense that trade is made in one step (see ([Multi Trade](#multi-trade))), in an existing market of provided exchange.